-Perspective | The national mall may get a Latino museum — someday.
+Perspective | The Mall may get a Latino museum — someday.
 These Latina curators aren’t waiting on it.

 That matters.

 That matters, because despite Latinos being the second largest ethnic or racial group in the country (behind non-Hispanic Whites), the diversity and complexity of their roots remain not well understood.
-Proof of that comes every time a public figure speaks about Puerto Rico as if it’s not a part of the U.S.
+Proof of that comes every time a public figure speaks about Puerto Rico as if it’s not a part of the United States.

 That matters, because museums hold the objects that we as a society deem important — the relics, works of art and other evidence of our existence that we don’t want forgotten.
 They are the keepers of our stories.